mostafachegeni/Blockchain-Analytics/doc/1_heuristicbsed_Clustering_script.md

 # Merge `graghEdges_` Arrays

-This script merges multiple graph edge arrays, each representing edges extracted from a subset of analyzed transactions, into a single unified `graphEdges_merged` array.
+This cell merges multiple graph edge arrays, each representing edges extracted from a subset of analyzed transactions, into a single unified `graphEdges_merged` array.
 The resulting merged array contains all identified edges in the address network graph.

 #### Process

 1. **Input Arrays**:
    - **`graghEdges_1` to `graghEdges_6`**:
-     - Lists of adjacency lists, where each index corresponds to a unique payment address.
+     - Lists of adjacency lists, where each index corresponds to a subset of transactions.
-     - Each entry contains a list of edges (e.g., connections to other addresses) related to the corresponding payment address.
+     - Each entry contains a list of edges (e.g., connections to other addresses) related to the corresponding address network graph (generated accoring to a subset of trnsactions).

 2. **Output Array**:
    - **`graphEdges_merged`**:
      - A unified adjacency list for all edges across all transactions.
-     - Each index corresponds to a unique payment address, containing all edges identified for that address from all input arrays.
+     - Each index corresponds to a subset of transactions, containing all edges identified for that address from all input arrays.

 3. **Merging Function**:
    - **`merge_graphEdges`**:
      - Extends the adjacency lists in `graphEdges_merged` with the data from each `graghEdges_array`.
      - Ensures that all edge data is retained without duplication.

-4. **Performance Tracking**:
-   - Logs elapsed time for merging all input arrays.

-5. **Completion**:
-   - Confirms successful merging of each `graghEdges_` array into `graphEdges_merged`.

-#### Example File Details (if stored later):
+#### File Format:
 - **File Format**:
   - **Type**: JSON-like or plain text structure.
   - **Structure**: Each index corresponds to a unique payment address, containing a list of edges (connections to other addresses).